 The Console will display and update calculated workout data in each of the windows.
 The Console will continue to count down until TIME has reached 0:00.
-Use the MORE buttons to adjust the resistance level at any time during your workout session.
+Use the MORE

+• LESS • buttons to adjust the resistance level at any time during your workout session.
 In the PROFILE WINDOW, the current column will be flashing.

-During non-heart rate programs, the PROFILE WINDOW will toggle between the program profile and the track display.
+The PROFILE WINDOW will toggle between the program profile and the track display.
 The program profile will actively display for 10 seconds while the track display will be active for 30 seconds.